The Ultimate Guide to Roof Styles for Sheds

 • Works well when built against an existing wall

-The saltbox roof originated as a tax workaround (Seriously!
+The saltbox design originated as a tax workaround (seriously!
 Colonial homes were taxed based on the number of stories at the front, so the sloping back roof reduced taxes while maintaining space).
-Today, this style adds character while providing practical benefits.
+Today, this design adds character while providing practical benefits.

 When space is tight or you’re attaching your shed to an existing structure, the lean-to roof is your friend.
-It’s essentially a shed roof that connects to an existing wall.
+It’s essentially a single-slope design that connects to an existing wall.

 Perfect for Tight Spaces